masum5421/masum5421/README.md

 Hi there 👋
+Greetings,

-This is **Masum Billah** here.
-I am from Military Institute of Science and Technology at Dhaka done with my BSc in Computer Science.
-I have a huge interest on ML, android development and cyber security.
-Currently serving in military.
+I am **Masum Billah**, a graduate of the Military Institute of Science and Technology in Dhaka, where I obtained my BSc in Computer Science.
+Currently serving in the military, I possess a profound interest in Machine Learning, Android development, and Cybersecurity.
+I am enthusiastic about engaging in diverse projects and continually expanding my knowledge base.
-I love to work on different project and learn new things.

 **Skills:**
 Project Management| SOC Analyst| NOC Administrator